tmccombs/json-comments-rs/README.md

 [![Build Status](https://travis-ci.com/tmccombs/json-comments-rs.svg?branch=master)](https://travis-ci.com/tmccombs/json-comments-rs)

-`json_comments` is a library to strip out comments from JSON-like test.
+`json_comments` is a library to strip out comments from JSON-like text.
 By processing text through a [`StripComments`] adapter first, it is possible to use a standard JSON parser (such as [serde\_json](https://crates.io/crates/serde_json) with quasi-json input that contains comments.